gchure/phd/src/chapter_06/section_09_comparison.md

 these fitted parameters to predict the induction curves of all other strains.
 In @Fig:O1_comparison, we plot these fold-change predictions along with experimental data for each of our strains that contains an O1 operator.
-To make sense of this plot we consider the first row as an example.
+To make sense of this plot, we consider the first row as an example.
 In the first row, $K_A$ and $K_I$ were estimated using data from the strain containing
 $R=22$ and an O1 operator (top leftmost plot).
 The remaining plots in this row show the predicted fold-change using these values for $K_A$ and $K_I$.
 In